jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 ### Images and videos

+Images have been taken by myself as I live here.

 ### Written Content

+Written content throughout site has been provided from my father who is a keen fisherman on the island.

 ### Acknowledgments

 - Code Institute Software Development Course - for the education.
 - Code Institute Slack Community group - for the support.
+- Youtube Channels: Tech with Tim, Pretty Printed,
 - My mentor [Antonio Rodriguez](https://github.com/AkaAnto) - for the guidance and support throughout.